 The Compensation Committee has exclusive authority under its charter to retain and approve fees and other terms of engagement for consultants to assist it in the evaluation of the compensation for our executive officers.
 The Committee has retained Exequity LLP ("Exequity") since 2008 as its independent executive compensation consultant.
 Exequity provides advice and ongoing recommendations concerning executive compensation programs to the Committee.
-From time to time, at the request of the Governance Committee, and with the approval of the Compensation Committee, Exequity has also provided information to the Board related to Board compensation.
+From time to time, at the request of the Governance Committee, and with the approval of the Compensation.
 Exequity reports directly to the Compensation Committee.
 Under direction of the Compensation Committee, Exequity may work with management in connection with gathering information and reviewing our compensation programs and compensation levels.
 The Compensation Committee's consultant is expected to achieve the following objectives: